Minimalia/GettingAndCleaningDataCourseProject/README.md

 -------------------------------------------------------------------------------

 The process to obtain the output tidy data set is the following:
+1.- Download and unzip the data set to your R working directory.

-1.- Install the following packages if needed:
+2.- Install the following packages if needed:
 	  - data.table
 	  - dplyr

-2.- Download the following R scripts to R working directory:
+3.- Download the following R scripts to R working directory:
 	  - run_analysis.R
 	  - readInertialDataSet.R
 	  - readDataSetContent.R

-3.- Execute "run_analysis.R" that performs the following operations:
+4.- Execute "run_analysis.R" that performs the following operations:

 	  - Load required packages and source "readInertialDataSet.R" and "readDataSetContent.R" functions

-	  - Download the data set and unzip it in the folder "dataProject" that will be created, if it does not exist, in the current working directory.

 	  - Read test and training data using the functions: